DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 <div class="description"><p>The woodland road takes you through a small, forested clearing, the circular treeline littered with dense thickets, moss-covered boulders, and craggy ridges.</p>
 <p>Then, without warning, eight snarling shadows launch from the underbrush, fangs bared and claws outstretched!</p></div>

+The wolves attack the players from all directions, aiming to surround them.

 Have the players, **wolves**, **werewolf** (in wolf form), and (if they are with the party) Ireena, the two **swarms of ravens**, and Muriel (a **wereraven** in raven form) roll initiative.
 Any character with a passive Wisdom (Perception) score lower than 14 is surprised.